zavolanlab/SCUREL/README.md

 - `cell_type_comparison`: compare cell types specified in a separate table.
 Cell types with or without `sample_origin` can be compared.
 - `cell_state_comparison`: compare same cell type from different *sample_origin*, latter of which has to be specified for each sample in the samples table `config/samples.tsv`.
 Only pairwise comparisons are possible and only the first two entries are considered.
 If more than two sample origins available, perform them separately.
 The entries are order-sensitive, i.e. the analysis will always compare the first versus the second entry.
 This mode will also create a quasi-bulk sample by gathering all reads from sample origin, irrespective of cell type.
 This additional analysis is called *merged* in the results.

-The framework is written as a [Snakemake](https://snakemake.readthedocs.io/en/stable/) pipeline and therefore individual start- and end-points are possible.
-The pipeline uses [conda](https://docs.conda.io/en/latest/) for creating virtual environments for individual rules.
+The framework is written as a [Snakemake](https://snakemake.readthedocs.io/en/stable/) workflow and therefore individual start- and end-points are possible.
+The workflow uses [conda](https://docs.conda.io/en/latest/) for creating virtual environments for individual rules.

 This repository also contains a script for cell type annotation based on marker genes using [Seurat](https://satijalab.org/seurat/).